Facebook tightens political ad rules, but leaves loopholes

 That process won’t apply to everyone, as Facebook says it would bar some smaller but legitimate groups from advertising.
 But a loophole that will allow small grassroots groups and local politicians to run political ads could also continue to allow bad actors to take advantage of the process.

-Advertisers who don’t have tax ID numbers, government websites or registrations with the Federal Election Commission will still be able to post ads by providing an address, verifiable phone number and business email.
+Advertisers who don’t have tax ID numbers, government websites or registrations with the Federal Election Commission will still be able to post ads by providing an address, verifiable phone number, business email and website.
 These advertisers won’t get a “confirmed” designation.
 Previously, only a U.S. address was required.
 But it’s not inconceivable that bad actors will find a way to spoof phone numbers and email addresses.

 “We’ve acknowledged that these tools will not be perfect,” Sarah Schiff, a Facebook product manager, said in an email.
 “But we are committed to making it more difficult for bad actors to misuse and abuse our platform” without penalizing smaller organizations.